sap-tutorials/Tutorials/tutorials/studio-new-project/studio-new-project.md

 	![new project](1.png)

-3. The first step to create your new repository will be select "File" then "New" and from the dropdown you will select a "Project" under the "General" section.
+3. The first step to create your new repository will be select "File" then "New" and from the drop down you will select a "Project" under the "General" section.

 	![project name](2.png)